timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 filter is applied to the 3D potential.
 "0" corresponds to not applying the inverse 3D Laplacian.
 "1" corresponds to applying it.
 The regularization parameter for the inverse 3D Laplacian filter is taken from Parameter 19.
-Relatively large values of this parameter (1 or larger) correspond to a "weak" effect of the inverse Laplacian filter which is not strongly affecting higher frequencies.
+Relatively large values of this parameter (1 or larger) correspond to a "weak" effect of the inverse Laplacian filter which is not strongly affecting high frequencies.
 Relatively small values of this parameter (say, 0.01 or smaller) usually result in a "full-strength" application of the inverse Laplacian, with a strong low-pass filtering effect.

 Parameter 23 contains the low-pass filter width in Units of Length, the background subtraction value in volts (in